7h30th3r0n3/Evil-M5Core2/README.md

 Scan wifi network around and link it to position in Wigle format, you can upload it to wigle to earn point and generate KLM file for Google earth.
 You need a GPS for this.

-### Beacon Spam

-Beacon Spam create multiple networks on all channels to render multiples SSIDs in wifi search and sniffing equipement.
-You can use custom Beacon with config file.

 - PIN for Core2 :
 use RX2/TX2 | GND | 5v or 3.3v